Quaso-777/MovieDB-App/README.md

 ## ✨ Features

 - **Discover Movies:** Browse a dynamically loaded 3-column grid of popular movies.
+- **Infinite Scrolling:** Seamlessly load pages of movies as the user scrolls to the bottom of the grid, powered by Jetpack Paging 3.
+- **Smart Search:** Search for specific movies using a debounced search bar that optimizes network calls by waiting for the user to pause typing.
 - **Detailed Views:** Tap any movie to view high-quality posters, titles, and full plot overviews.
 - **Local Favorites:** Save and manage favorite movies locally in a dedicated 2-column grid.
 The UI reacts instantly to database changes.
 - **Persistent Navigation:** Features a Material Design 3 Bottom Navigation Bar that saves scroll state and back-stack history across tabs.